-I remember walking along the board walk when I was little with my parents.
+I remember walking along the boardwalk with my parents when I was little.
 It was night time and the whole boardwalk was lit up and people were everywhere.
 I saw an awesome ride in the distance that looked like a whirley car going down a hill.
 I pointed to it and my father asked if that’s what I really wanted to go on, so I nodded yes.

 There was no car – but I did go through my first haunted house and live to tell about it.